How to Market and Introduce Pet Products Online

 Leverage Consumer Emotions

 Using emotions to guide sales is an age-old marketing hack.
-But this strategy can be taken to the next level when we’re talking about pets.
+But this strategy can be taken to the next level when we’re talking about pets and pet parents.

-There is an emotional aspect of selling pet products.
+There is an emotional aspect to selling pet products.

 Your customers love their pets.
-They treat these animals as part of the family.
+Pet owners treat these animals as part of the family.

 This is a huge selling point.
-You can use this information to trigger an emotional response from your customers.
+You can use this information to trigger an emotional response from your pet parents’ customers.

 For example, let’s say you’re introducing a new food product.
 You can run a campaign showing the health benefits of your food compared to other inferior products on the market.